 HOW DID THE ORIGINAL THREE STRIKES LAW WORK?

-The original Three Strikes law required a defendant who is convicted of a second felony charge, after a first conviction for a “violent or serious” felony, to be ordered to a California state prison for double the length of time that the offender would otherwise serve.
+The original Three Strikes law required a defendant who is convicted of a second felony charge, after the first conviction for a “violent or serious” felony, to be ordered to a California state prison for double the length of time that the offender would otherwise serve.

 And after these first two “strikes,” a defendant convicted of any third felony would be automatically sentenced to 25 years-to-life under the original California Three Strikes law.

 After less than two decades, the cumulative effect of the 1994 law became apparent to everyone in our state.
-People were serving life sentences for third strike convictions for what are normally considered trivial offenses.
+People were serving life sentences for third strike convictions for what is normally considered trivial offenses.

 Prisons grew overcrowded.
 The change became imperative.